[ This document was written for WCF Services Version 1 Service Pack 2 and might not be up to date

 Click Add.

-To restrict access to a domain operation to only authenticated users, apply the RequiresAuthenticationAttribute attribute to the domain operation.
+To restrict access to a domain operation to only authenticated users, apply the attribute to the domain operation.

 The following example specifies that only authenticated users can access the GetSalesOrderHeaders method.